faabiopontes/daily-dose-of-development/nodeNibbles/README.md

 The Callback Queue is executed after the main() is ended and we have nothing on our Call Stack

 That makes a setTimeout with 0 delay execute after all the lines, even though our timeout is 0

+## Functions
+- JSON.stringify(jsonObject, undefined, 2): returns a JSON string with break lines and indentation
+- A Callback can be a named function or a inner function (closure)

+## Promises
+- Promises can only be resolved or rejected
+- Promises.then() can receive two callback function for when it's resolved or rejected
+- Promises().then().catch() can be used so we don't have to handle every reject
+- Promises can return a Promise as well so we can chain a Promise with another easily

+## Web Server
+- Express handles a lot of things for us, like returning a object like a valid JSON string